|Creating Programs||Directives for Compiler|

 Programs are compiled using the cob command.
 The operation of the cob command is controlled by various flags.
 The cob command is described in the chapter COBOL System Interface (cob).
 The cob flags are described in the chapter Descriptions of cob Flags.
 Compiler directives are specified on the cob command line.

 Source code is usually held in files with the extension .cbl, .CBL or .cob.

-While syntax-checking or generating your program, the Compiler creates a number of temporary work files in the directory indicated by the environment variable TMPDIR, or in the directory /tmp or /usr/tmp if TMPDIR does not exist (see the appendix Micro Focus Environment Variables for details on TMPDIR).
-The size of the files depends on the end point specified to the cob command, the content of your program and the directives used; in particular the number of data and procedure names.
+While compiling or generating your program, the Compiler creates a number of temporary work files in the directory indicated by the environment variable TMPDIR, or in the directory /tmp or /usr/tmp if TMPDIR does not exist (see the appendix Micro Focus Environment Variables for details on TMPDIR).
+The size of the files depends on the end point specified to cob, the content of your program and the directives used; in particular the number of data and procedure names.
 Before starting the compilation, you should ensure there is enough free space in the temporary area.
 Note that the most space is generally used while building system executable files.

 The Compiler, by default, compiles COBOL source code files into .int files, and also produces .idy files containing information for the Animator, unless some other end point is specified to the cob command.

 If you compile a source file that contains multiple programs, the